Covid 19 coronavirus: SkyCity cuts wages by 20%, plans redundancies

 Embattled SkyCity Entertainment Group is cutting wages by 20 per cent, offering redundancies and giving two weeks' notice that all annual leave must be taken.

-Graeme Stephens, chief executive, wrote to employees saying the company is "reducing waged staff to 80 per cent of their average wage, asking waged employees to voluntarily take annual leave to top up their wage to 100 per cent, accepting voluntary redundancies from waged employees".
+Chief executive Graeme Stephens wrote to employees saying the company is "reducing waged staff to 80 per cent of their average wage, asking waged employees to voluntarily take annual leave to top up their wage to 100 per cent, accepting voluntary redundancies from waged employees".

 Joe Carolan, the UNITE union delegate representing around 1000 SkyCity Auckland and Hamilton workers, said although those people were all at home during the month-long Level 4 alert, they still deserved full pay.

-Carolan said the changes were illegal and he said he had complained to Justice Minister Andrew Little.
+Carolan said the changes were illegal and he had complained to Justice Minister Andrew Little.

 Stephens said salaried employees would remain on full pay but were given a fortnight's notice to take all annual leave.
 Involuntary redundancies for some salaried employees was planned.